 AGV Guide Path

 Below is an AGV guide path for a Quad Steer Vehicle and a Single Steer Vehicle.
-Notice that the Quad AGV uses less room and fewer movements to complete a pickup and/or drop-off than that of the Single Steer AGV.
+The Quad AGV uses less room and fewer movements to complete a pickup and/or drop-off than that of the Single Steer AGV.

 AGV Movement Diagram

 Below is an AGV movement path for a Quad Steer Vehicle and a Single Steer Vehicle.
 Both vehicles are exactly the same size and the pickup/drop-off points are same size.
-Notice that the Single Steer drive takes more room to maneuver in order to get into the pickup/drop-off area.
+Single Steer drive takes more room to maneuver in order to get into the pickup/drop-off area.

 Segment 1 illustrates the first point in which both AGV’s begin making the turn into the pickup/drop-off location.
 The Single Steer Vehicle has to approach the point much like that of an automobile that is going to parallel park.